igokulganesh/Fortune-Numbers/README.md

 # Fortune Numbers

+Fortune Numbers, a small app that computes a numerology number from a name or text using a letter→number mapping, displays a readable horoscope, and lets users save favorites.

-  <p>Name numbers are often referred to by other names such as life path number.
+  <li>Name numbers are often referred to by other names such as life path number.
-  <p>Calculate Your Name Number in Numerology by entering your name in the app, It will give your life path number and shows their benifts.
+  <li>Calculate Your Name Number in Numerology by entering your name in the app, It will give your life path number and shows their benifts.

  # Note:
  <p>Most of this information is from the book: